 - After successful authentication, the Barracuda Web Application Firewall communicates with the Policy Server to authorize the user.
-During authorization, SiteMinder:
+During authorization, SiteMinder performs the following:

-- Checks the rules and policies assigned to the users and groups.
+- It checks the rules and policies assigned to the users and groups.

-- Generates an SSO token for the request.
+- It generates an SSO token for the request.